-Enter the goals and objectives for the proposed continuation/expansion project in the CARS text fields.
 List specific goals and measurable objectives for each year of the project.
-Baseline and method(s) of measurement for the proposed continuation/expansion project are required.
+A baseline and method(s) of measurement are required for each objective.
 Provide both raw numbers and percent changes for the baseline and target.
-Applicants must explain plans to establish baseline and describe method(s) of measurement in cases where it has not been defined.
+Applicants must explain plans to establish baseline and describe method(s) of measurement in cases where a baseline has not been defined.

-4.4.3.
+4.3.3.
 Project Timeline

 Provide a project timeline for project activities that includes deliverables and dates.
-Use Years 1, 2, 3, and Months 1, 2, 3, etc., as applicable instead of specific months or years (eg, Year 1, Months 3-5, not 2017, March-May).
+Use Years 1, 2, 3 and months 1,2,3, etc., as applicable instead of specific months or years (e.g., Year 1, Months 3-5, not 2017, March - May).

-4.4.4.
+4.3.4.
 Project Plan (15 pages maximum; fewer pages permissible)